-We chemically etch ferritic/martensitic, austenitic, duplex and precipitation hardened stainless steel grades from stock.
-We also machine specialist grades, including Sandvik Chromflex strip steels, and work with customer-supplied metals.
+Our expertise extends to chemically etching ferritic/martensitic, austenitic, duplex and precipitation hardened stainless steel grades.
+We are also equipped to work with specialist grades, including Sandvik Chromflex strip steels, and are open to processing customer-supplied metals.

 |Low carbon (mild) steel||All grades|